Axio-Lab/verxio-api/README.md

 ---

-## The Verxio Solution
+The Verxio Solution

 ### Loyalty, rebuilt as infrastructure
-Verxio turns loyalty into a programmable, liquid, global asset class.
+Verxio turns loyalty into a programmable, liquid, and global asset class.

 ### Tokenized Loyalty Vouchers (NFTs)
+Each voucher is an on-chain NFT:
 - Verifiable ownership
 - Immutable redemption history
 - Fraud-proof by design